decvfox/pands-project/README.md

 ### Conclusion
 I found this project remarkably interesting, particularly using Pandas to store and manipulate data.
 I also enjoyed using Matplotlib and Seaborn to plot the data.
 I would have liked to have had a larger dataset to use these tools to their full potential.
 I use Excel a lot for work to store and filter data and I would have never considered using Python for these tasks before now, but I noted some pandas functions as part of my research for this project that would be really useful for these tasks.
 I have not used pandas before this course, and I found it really intuitive to use.
-I used Matplotlib and Seaborn to help visualise the data, I haven’t used these modules before and, even though I found it a little harder to grasp than Pandas I am really happy with the results in particular the Seaborn heatmap.
+I used Matplotlib and Seaborn to help visualise the data, I haven’t used these modules before and, even though I found them a little harder to grasp than Pandas I am really happy with the results in particular the Seaborn heatmap.
 I had a look at some of the scikit-learn modules such as k-means clustering, PCA and decision tree analysis but decided against using them as I didn’t completely understand the underlying maths and I would have ended up using code I didn’t fully understand.
 Instead, I decided to create my own classifier by adding the distances from the centres of each set of variables to the values of the sample for classification.
 I tried the mean, the mean divided by the standard deviation and the median to find the centres.
 This gave me results of between 85 and 100% accuracy.
 This accuracy seemed to be dependant on the amount of each species contained in the training data with less Setosa and more of the other two species giving more accuracy.
 As this project is to be used as part of a presentation, I haven’t added error or exception handling as the script will be supervised at all times.
+Overall, I really enjoyed this project and I'm looking forward to applying some of the techniques I learned from it in the future.

 ### References: